obarajas415/obarajas415.github.io/README.md

 # Hi there, I'm Oscar Barajas 👋

 Welcome to my GitHub profile!
-I'm a passionate Electrical and Computer Engineer with a strong background in embedded systems, hardware validation, and brain-computer interface development.
+I'm a passionate Electrical and Computer Engineer with a strong background in embedded systems, hardware validation, and regression testing.
 My work is driven by curiosity and a love for solving real-world problems with innovative technology.
 My GitHub showcases a wide array of projects—from STM32-based oscilloscopes to EEG-controlled robotic systems and VLSI design.

 ## 🔍 About Me